 It’s common to think that they are the same.
 Especially as IPL is often referred to as IPL Laser Hair Removal.
-They are actually very different, and at our Laser Hair Removal Clinic we use both a ND:YAG laser and the latest Intense Pulsed Light (IPL) system.
+They are actually very different, and at our Laser Hair Removal Clinic we use both.

 IMPORTANT: The choice of IPL Hair Removal or Laser Hair Removal depends on your individual skin and hair type.
 What is important for you to know is we will select the machine best for individual requirement.
 The machine we believe we will get the best results.

-No matter what you may have read.
-Using a laser to remove hair probably won’t remove 100% of hair permanently, but should dramatically reduce growth to what often feels like permanent.
-Any hair re-growth is likely to be paler and weaker.
-So if you’re guaranteed “permanent laser hair removal” – worry!
+No matter what you may have read, using a laser to remove hair probably won’t remove 100% of hair permanently, but should dramatically reduce growth to what to many is seen as permanent.
+What’s more, any hair re-growth is likely to be paler and weaker.
+So if you’re guaranteed “permanent hair removal” – worry!

-This is because lasers need the pigment with within the hair to work with different results being obtained based on the hairs colour.
-White, grey or platinum blond hair do not respond nearly as well as dark hairs.
+This is because lasers need the pigment within the hair to work with different results being obtained based on the hairs colour.
+Therefore, white, grey, blond or red hair will not respond to the treatment.

 What happens during a treatment?

 You will need to wear special goggles to protect your eyes.
 Very cold air or a cooling gel will be applied to the treatment area.
 Lasering stings or tingles, and takes 15-45 minutes, depending on the size of the area.
-The same area is lasered once a month for about eight months, until all the hair follicles have been treated in the optimum growth phase.
+The area is treated once a month for about 8 -10 months, until all of the hair follicles have been treated in the optimum growth phase.

 After a treatment the skin may look red and slightly swollen, but this should disappear within 24 hours.
 You can return to normal daily life straight away.

 Most people need an average of 8 – 10 sessions for best results.
 The damaged hairs are shed gradually in the two weeks after treatment.

 - Laser hair removal works best, and has fewest risks, on pale skin.